JCMexplains/writing-for-success-2023/textbook.md

 > Retrieved from
 > https://www.nytimes.com/2010/05/04/health/04glob.html?ref=health

-#### An Article Accessed Through A Database
+#### An Article From A Database

-Cite these articles as you would normally cite a print article.
+Cite these articles as you would cite a print article.
 Provide database information only if the article is difficult to locate.

 **Tip**